Anorexia nervosa (say

 complex, and experts don't really know what causes them.
 But they may be due to

-a mix of family history, social factors, and personality traits.
+a mix of genetics, family behaviors, social factors, and personality traits.
 You may be

 more likely to have anorexia if: